 Of course, at the end of the day, your main goal is to compel your email readers to take a desired action.
 Whether you’re trying to generate clicks for your blog or announce a new product launch, eventually, you want your email subscribers to do something that directly benefits your brand.
 While there are plenty of ways you can optimize your call-to action for better results, a good CTA is far from the only thing that will help you sell via email.

 More and more email users are checking their messages on a mobile device, which means that much like your email subject line, your email content needs to be kept short, sweet, and to the point if you wish to have any success.
 Large blocks of text are going to be an immediate turn-off, while engaging graphics and plenty of white space are much more likely to hold your readers’ attention.
+Another great idea for engaging the readers is to include a GIF in the email.

 Throughout your email, highlight the benefits of your product or service to make an emotional appeal to your readers.
 Give them multiple opportunities to click through to your landing page.
 And as always, make it personal.
 The more your persuasive arguments can feel like part of an actual conversation, the less salesy your content will feel—and the more engaged your readers will be.